wp-plugins/multi-rating/readme.txt

 Here's a live demo: http://danielpowney.com/multi-rating/

 The plugin is i18n translation ready (.pot file in the languages directory).
 Different versions of Font Awesome are supported as well to help prevent any theme or plugin conflicts.
+For WPML plugin support, there is a wpml-config.xml file in the languages directory of the plugin.

 = Shortcode Examples =